jiri-hostas/Data-analysis-of-Exact-Exchange/README.md

-# Data analysis of exact exchange
+# Data analysis of exact exchange in DFT
 Data analysis performed for manuscript:

 **_How important is the amount of exact exchange for spin-state energy ordering in DFT?